bcgsc/TASR/tasr_v1.6.2/TASR-readme.txt

 e.g. ../TASR -s targets.fa -f foobar.fof -m 15 -c 1

-Usage: ./TASR [v1.6]
+Usage: ./TASR [v1.6.2]
--f  File of filenames (FOF) corresponding to .fasta, .fastq or .bam files with NGS reads to interrogate -a Full path to samtools (required only if .bam files listed in FOF) -s  Fasta file containing sequences to use as targets exclusively -w  Minimum depth of coverage allowed for contigs (e.g. -w 1 = process all reads [original behavior], required)
+-f  File of filenames (FOF) corresponding to .fasta, .fastq or .bam files with NGS reads (bz2/gz/zip support) to interrogate -a Full path to samtools (required only if .bam files listed in FOF) -s  Fasta file containing sequences to use as targets exclusively -w  Minimum depth of coverage allowed for contigs (e.g. -w 1 = process all reads [original behavior], required)